lxsmnsyc/graph-state/packages/graph-state/README.md

 set(updateName(id, 'John Doe'), newName);
 ```

-If a factory returns a Promise, this factory can be wrapped with `createGraphNodeResourceFactory` to produce resource nodes.
+If a factory returns a Promise, this factory can be wrapped with `resourceFactory` to produce resource nodes.

 ## License